C3SL/hotmapper/README.md

 ### Demo scenario 2 ###

-This section contains the commands used in the scenario 2, which is an update of an existing data source.
+This Section contains the commands used in the scenario 2, which is an update of an existing table.

-1) First we need to create the database, to do so execute the following command:
+1) First we need to create the table in the database, to do so we execute the following command:
 ```bash
 $ ./manage.py create matricula
 ```